Articles and Photos by David "Q." May All rights reserved ©2001-2012

 When no bike lane exists, which is often, bikers ride with traffic.
 Paris is only a few kilometers across, so twenty minutes on a bike will take you between most destinations.
 The author has several native French, Parisian friends who use their bicycles for most of their Paris transportation.
-Surprisingly, accidents are quite rare.
+As stated above, accidents are quite rare.
 When automobiles are parked at curbside, the author personally always ride out in traffic, away from the parked car doors, which he believes to be the greatest hazard facing cyclists.

 If you find the street you are riding on too crowded or dangerous, consider walking your bike on the sidewalk.
 In half-an-hour or an hour of walking you can cross a large swath of Paris.
 Walking in Paris is always interesting and rewarding.